Little Laver

 Little Laver is a village and a civil parish in the Epping Forest district of Essex, England.
+At the 2021 census the parish had a population of 102.

 Little Laver's parish church is dedicated to St Mary the Virgin.

-At the end of the 19th century Little Laver's population fell just below 100 households and has since remained about this level.
+At the end of the 19th century, Little Laver's population fell just below 100 households and has since remained about this level.